hardaker/alternate-iab-coi-policy/coi-policy.md

 ## Topics Requiring Disclosure Consideration

-Topics where potential disclosure of potential conflicts is required include, but is not limited to:
+Topics where disclosure of potential conflicts may be required include, but is not limited to:

 1. Confirming the IETF Chair and Area Directors
 2. Standards appeals